top of page

 About

-I am a plant ecologist finalising my PhD at UNSW Sydney, Australia.
-I study how plants respond to climate change, with broad interests in plant ecology and evolution, pollination dynamics, plant-animal interactions, and evolutionary biology.
-I am passionate about multi-disciplinary research, integrating my diverse knowledge and experience in ecology, evolution, biochemistry and molecular biology to ask questions about plants and our ecosystems.
-I am also passionate about outreach and science communication, over the years I have had opportunities to discuss my research with various audiences and in various settings.
+I am a plant ecologist located in Sydney, Australia.
+I study how plants respond to climate change, with broad interests in plant ecology, evolution, and plant-animal interactions.
+I am passionate about multi-disciplinary research, integrating my diverse knowledge and experience in ecology, evolution, biochemistry, and molecular biology to ask questions about plants and our ecosystems.
+I am an avid science communicator, presenting my science to diverse audiences.

-I submitted my thesis in March 2025 and am looking for the next steps in my career.
+I am looking for the next steps in my career.
 Please do not hesitate to reach out if you have or know of exciting opportunities!

 Education